 Keith Lawson is a retired college lecturer who is very interested in supporting the local community.
 He has worked in the Voluntary and Charity Sector, been a Trustee of a local charity, as well as a School Governor and on the committee of 2 Parents-Teachers Associations.
 Previous careers were in Retailing and it was this work that brought him to Dorset over 30 years ago.
 His love of the county extends to administrating the Facebook Group "All Things Dorset", photography of wildlife and landscape (which has been greatly used in publications and social media).
 He joined the Green Party in 2018 and is concerned that the local economy should prosper in an ethical and ecological manner.

 Hannah Macklin is 34 and grew up on Clifton Road in Penn Hill.
 She believes in minimising environmental impact wherever possible, and is a passionate knitter, watcher of wrestling, and reader.
 She lives with her husband Colin, two cats and two rabbits and is at her happiest in the sea!

-• Queen's Park - Alasdair Keddie and Lizzie McManus
+• Queen's Park - Alasdair Keddie and Elizabeth McManus

 • Redhill & Northbourne - Martine Smid-Weevers

 Martine is an active member of the local party and, if elected, would look forward to representing the views of local residents to the council.